SixteenThousand/Yona/README.md

 ## Configuration

 Yona is not configured; the only way to change its behaviour is to alter the source code and rebuild.
-That being said, the porject has been structured to make this relatively simple; just change the values of certain environment variables in certain files, and you can extend yona to support your own quirky programming language or task runner fairly easily.
+That being said, the project has been structured to make this relatively simple; just change the values of certain environment variables in certain files, and you can extend Yona to support your own quirky programming language or task runner fairly easily.

 ### run.bash & compile.bash